cyberofficial/CyberPatchMaker/docs/CLI-EXAMPLES.md

 - Use `--dry-run` to preview changes before applying
 - Always leave `--verify` enabled to catch corruption and version mismatches
 - Always leave `--backup` enabled for safety (can rollback if issues occur)
-- Check available disk space (need 2x application size for backup)
+- Check available disk space (need minimal space for selective backup - only changed files, not entire application)

 **Best Practices:**
 1. Test patches with `--dry-run` before production